-& Risk Management: The Municipal Clerk and in-house Legal Counsel provides advice and various legal services to and on protect the interests of the Town.

-Land Registry: Manages acquisitions and dispositions of land, easements, encroachments nd registrations on title to contractual dispute resolution, in coordination with Legal Counsel.
+& Risk Management: The Municipal Clerk and in-house Legal Counsel provides advice and various legal services to and on behalf of the Town and Town Administration.
+Assists with risk management and resolution of legal claims and potential legal claims against and by the Town.
+Land Registry: Manages acquisitions and dispositions of land, easements, encroachments and registrations on title to protect the interests of the Town.

-Contracts and Agreements: Development and management of contracts and agreements, including contract interpretation and
+Contracts and Agreements: Development and management of contracts and agreements, including contract interpretation and contractual dispute resolution, in coordination with Legal Counsel.